w3c/wot-thing-description/proposals/project-management/project-management.md

 To do that, a prioritization should happen and should be aligned with use cases and requirements.
 This allows us to limit the load of a person per 1-2 week time frame and thus prioritize certain issues/topics.

-## Proposal from Ege Korkan
+## Current Process

-- We have two tables in a GitHub project managed by the TD TF: Sorting and Assigning
+- We have a table in a GitHub project managed by the TD TF
-  - Note: There can be other tables in other TFs, such as the UC TF.
 - Once the TF is comfortable with the approach, no other information is needed.
-Until then, a lifecycle diagram represents how the work goes through over time.
+Until then, the lifecycle diagram below represents how the work goes through over time.

 ![lifecycle](./lifecycle.drawio.png)